-Level of Service E Capacity level traffic flow Level of Service F Forced or breakdown traffic flow
+Level of Service E Capacity level traffic flow

+Level of Service F Forced or breakdown traffic flow

-As a general rule, desired operation of a roadway should be no lower than level of service "C".
+Generally, the desired operation of a roadway should be no lower than level of service "C".
 Level of service "D" may be acceptable under certain circumstances.
 A level of service "E" or "F" is considered unacceptable.